wolfreid/DataAnalytics/README.md

 # DataAnalysisForEveryone
-Publish common scripts to use in regular tasks Learning DS
+Publishing common scripts on its repo for use in regular tasks Learning DS